 - A recipe binder is great thing for loose recipes from magazines or newspapers, or even copies of your favourite recipes from recipe-books, so you can create more space in your kitchen by getting rid of some of those cookbooks!

-You can find all of these binder printables (and more) in The Productivity Pack, so you can get straight to work with setting up these great systems, and allowing them to save you time and effort on a daily basis!
+You can find all of these binder printables (and more) in The Productivity Pack, so you can get straight to work with setting up these great systems, and reap the rewards of saving time and effort on a daily basis!

 15 | Plan your meals

-Speaking of recipes, you will be so much more productive if take the time to plan your meals.
-Meal planning allows you to save money, time, energy and effort by knowing exactly what you’re cooking each night of the week, rather than staring into the fridge and wondering what to prepare!
+Speaking of recipes, a great way to increase productivity is by planning your meals.
+Meal planning encourages you to save money, time, energy and effort by knowing exactly what you’re cooking each night of the week, rather than staring into an empty fridge each evening!